dukex/jobbie/README.md

 # OR

-job == Jobbie::Vagas.new url: url, dictionary: dictionary
+job == Jobbie::Trampos.new url: url, dictionary: dictionary

 # THEN